ARINC-IA/CSMIM/docs/best-practices.md

 situation where the resources of one CSMIM object have to be provided by multiple hardware devices - which is complicated to achieve.

+Choose object type identifiers such that they are short yet without risk of naming conflicts with future object types.
+Group related object types by using the same prefix. <br />
+*Rationale:* This increases readability and understandability and places the files in the `types/` folder adjacent to each other. <br />
+*Example:* `csmim.obj.seat.1` and `csmim.obj.seat.actuator.1`

 ## Resource Type Definitions

 Restrict resource identifiers to use only lower-case characters and the underscore. <br />
 *Rationale:* This avoids lower-case/upper-case confusion.

+Do not repeat elements of the path of an object in the resource identifier. <br />
+*Example:* Resource identifier `position` instead of `seat_position`, when the object path is `airline/furniture/seats/2/A`.

+Choose the identifier of writable and executable resources such that the meaning of sending a command to that resource is immediately obvious.
+Consider using a verb for executable resources.
+Do not add suffixes such as `_command` or `_cmd`. <br />
+*Example:* Resource identifier `move` or `motion` instead of `motion_cmd`, when the object path is `airline/furniture/seats/2/A`.

 Choose the identifier of a `bool` resource type (or parameter or `dict` item) such that the meaning of the *true* and *false* value is immediately obvious.